 What are documentary collections?

 Documentary collections allow you to keep control of the goods and to raise additional finance as a result.
-How documentary collections work is that an overseas bank, acting on your bank’s behalf, will only release the documents necessary for your customer (i.e. the importer) to take possession of the goods once they formally accept the terms of a bill of exchange.
+How documentary collections work is that an overseas bank, acting on your bank’s behalf, will only release the documents necessary for your customer (i.e. the importer) to take possession of the goods once they (i.e. the customer) formally accept the terms of a bill of exchange – the most common form of documentary collection.
 In accepting the bill of exchange, the customer essentially pays the overseas bank (i.e. they essentially “buy” the bill of exchange from the bank).

 Bills of Exchange